 - To equip students with greater knowledge of global and regional issues, especially as they relate to the UAE. - To enable students to acquire the ability to think critically about global and regional issues, particularly as they relate to the UAE. - To develop the students' ability to effectively communicate complex ideas and research results with the highest professional standards. - To develop the students' practical skills needed to become outstanding diplomats.

 11.2.
 MA Programme Learning Outcomes (PLOs)

-The PLOs for the MA programme build on the PGD and include:
+The PLOs for the MA programme include: